thriveweb/healthcarelogic/content/pages/home.md

       patients - I can see what the situation is and set up alerts to my mobile phone or email.
-It enables us to have conversations that are far more targeted with clinicians - more dynamic data, more timely information, and see if your strategy is giving you an improvement or not."
+It enables us to have conversations that are far more targeted with clinicians - more dynamic data, more timely information, and see if your strategy is giving you an improvement or not.
     title: 'Chief Operating Officer '
     video: ''
   - video: z-RhfD9DDso